ExtraOrdinary Quotidian at Leyden Gallery

 The pieces just about manage to hang together as a coherent exhibition, with each artist bringing their own unique take on the deceptive banality of the everyday.
 Definitely worth a visit.

-ExtraOrdinary Quotidian is on at Leyden Gallery until 1st February 2014, for further information visit here.
+ExtraOrdinary Quotidian is at Leyden Gallery until 1st February 2014.
+For further information visit the gallery’s website here.